iQubeS/documentation/docs/resource-planner/doc/options.md

 the planner automatically wraps it in an `.item` container which is used for the grid logic of the planner.
 Everything inside that container can be customized and used in event handlers.

+## customResourceRendering
+- Type: `Function`
+- Default: none

+Same as `customItemRendering`, but a bit more restrained.

 ## onClick
 - Type: `Function`
 - Default: none